ed-barberis/devops-2.0/CENTOS_VM_BUILD_INSTRUCTIONS.md

 4. Start the __APM VM__ with CentOS Linux 7.5 (headless):

-    This will take a few minutes to import the Vagrant box and start the VM:
+    This will take a few minutes to import the Vagrant box and start the VM.

+    NOTE: After the VM boots, it will take a few minutes for all of the AppDynamics services to start.
+The Enterprise Console and Events Service start fairly quickly, but the Controller may take several minutes (~5 min).

+    Check the progress of the Controller service start by running the `journalctl` command below to view the systemd log:
     ```
     $ cd /<drive>/projects/devops-2.0/builders/vagrant/centos/demo/apm
     $ vagrant up